 - What are the back-end fees for storage?

 Many police dash cam companies charge not only for the viewing software, but you also must use their expensive storage devices to store video evidence

 - How much do your proprietary software cost, any licenses, and recurring fees or install limits?

 Almost all the companies now will charge your police department for software to access your own videos.
 It sounds ridiculous but it true.
 Does the video evidence software you are using have an annual fee or maintenance fee?
 If so, your police department will always be paying a fee for the software.

 One of the concerns every Police Chief and Sheriff should ask is, who owns the rights to the video by departments make?

 With Martel Electronics video systems, you own your own videos.
 Many manufacturers by contract, own the videos you record.

-A myth that most police departments believe is that terabytes of storage is expensive.
+A myth that most police departments believe is that terabytes of storage are expensive.
 This is false.
 Raid storage is dirt cheap.
 You can get a 24 terabyte hard drive for around $1200 now.
 This amount of storage would be enough for a police department with 10 men.
 They could store their police in-car video camera videos and BWC body worn camera videos for 5 years or more.
 If you want to learn more about police car camera system storage, feel free to contact us.
-We’re experts in the field of police dash cams and body worn cameras systems.
+We’re experts in the field of police dash cams and body-worn cameras systems.
 Our knowledge expert can guide and help your law enforcement agency.